RESOURCES FOR VISITING

 Where can I camp?

 Wilderness camping (no services) is available in many places throughout the monument, but there are no formal campgrounds.
 All pull-over camping is on a first-come basis.
-We recommend camping within Wee Thump Joshua Tree Wilderness along East Wee Thump Road.
+We recommend camping adjacent to Wee Thump Joshua Tree Wilderness along East Wee Thump Road.
 The turnoff is off of Nevada Highway #164 about a mile west of the Junction of #164 and the Walking Box Ranch Road.
 This is a dirt road but is in good shape and there are a number of informal camp sites along the first several miles on the east side of the road.
 There are no toilets or water but the sites are pretty large and flat and set amongst a beautiful Joshua Tree Forest with dark night skies.

 What are some lodging options?